Standing on the Shoulders of Giants: Reprogramming Visual-Language Model for General Deepfake Detection: Experiments

 \subsubsection{Datasets}

-Following most previous works, we mainly conducted experiments on the FaceForensics++ (FF++)\cite{FaceForensicsLearningDetect2019rossler}.
-It con-tains 1000 Pristine (PT) videos (i.e., the real sample) and 5000 fake videos forged by five manipulation methods, i.e., Deepfakes (DF), Face2Face (F2F), FaceSwap (FS), NeuralTextures (NT) and FaceShifter (FSh).
+Following most previous works, we mainly conducted training on the FaceForensics++ (FF++) \cite{FaceForensicsLearningDetect2019rossler}.
+It contains 1000 Pristine (PT) videos (i.e., the real sample) and 5000 fake videos forged by five manipulation methods, i.e., Deepfakes (DF), Face2Face (F2F), FaceSwap (FS), NeuralTextures (NT) and FaceShifter (FSh).
 Besides, FF++ provides three quality levels in compression for these videos: raw, high-quality (HQ) and low-quality (LQ).
 The \textbf{HQ version of FF++} is adopted by default in this paper.
 The samples were split into disjoint training, validation, and testing sets at the video level follows the official protocol.
 To demonstrate the performances in cross-dataset settings, four additional datasets are adopted, i.e., Celeb-DF-v2 (CDF) \cite{CelebDFLargeScaleChallenging2020li}, DeepFake Detection Challenge preview (DFDCP) \cite{DeepfakeDetectionChallenge2019dolhansky}, DeepFake Detection Challenge public (DFDC) \cite{DeepFakeDetectionChallenge2020dolhansky} and WildDeepfake (Wild) \cite{WildDeepfakeChallengingRealWorld2020zi}.
-See the supplementary material for more details.